Skip to main content

 PriceProduct price from the order

-Mapping statusWhether the product is mapped
+Mapping statusWhether the product is mapped to an ingredient

 IngredientIngredient that will be updated